lic20/lic20.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Smart Cast Help and Support
-Hello World

 You can use the [editor on GitHub](https://github.com/lic20/lic20.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.